+GLBAL is a club dedicated to discussing and dismantling the issues facing the LGBTQ+ community, while celebrating pride and the development of an open and equal community.
 Membership in GLBAL is open to all students interested in the education and understanding of gay and lesbian issues.

 SGA functions as a practical means to establish and maintain effective governance of the college, to increase a sense of individual responsibility, to work for the common good of each student, and to increase communication between all members of the Wesleyan campus community.
 It serves as the voice of the Wesleyan student body and contributes to co- curricular life at the College.
-SGA emphasizes responsibility and order, and supports an active liberal arts environment.
-Its primary goal is the development of leadership and responsible citizenship, working in conjunction with the Office of Student Affairs.
-SGA representatives may be asked to serve with faculty and administration on campus wide committees.
-SGA makes recommendations for the allocation of student activity fees which support services, student activities, and publications.
-Read more about SGA.

 The Washboard Band has been a treasured legacy of Wesleyan for more than 60 years.
 Auditions are held each fall for singers and instrumentalists.
 Washboard Band performs a variety of bluegrass, folk, and country songs at events such as Pioneer Fest, Alumnae Weekend, and the annual Washboard Christmas Concert held before the Holiday Banquet.